Libertarian Party of South Carolina

 The South Carolina Libertarian Party is a ballot-qualified political party in the state of South Carolina.
 It is the state affiliate party of the national Libertarian Party of the United States.
-The state chair is Casey Crowe.
+The state chair is Kasie Whitener.

 Elected officials

 As of 2016, there are two Libertarian officeholders in the state of South Carolina, both of whom were elected to non-partisan positions.